doubleedesign/doublee-base-plugin/README.md

 The fields can be customised by plugins and themes using the `doublee_global_settings_fields` filter.
 If adding fields, please use the `doublee_global_settings_contributors` filter to ensure that the "About" tab content is accurate - this is helpful for troubleshooting.

 > [!WARNING]
+> Filtering out fields from the global settings in code _does not_ delete existing data for them from the database.

+### Integrations settings

+This was split off from the Global Settings in version 4.1.1 because it's more intuitive to have its own page.
+It provides a place to enter API Keys for things like Font Awesome and other third-party services to be used by custom themes and plugins.

+The fields can be customised using the `doublee_integrations_settings_fields` filter.
+If adding fields, please use the `doublee_integrations_settings_contributors` filter to ensure that the "About" tab content is accurate - this is helpful for troubleshooting.

+> [!WARNING]
-> Filtering out fields from the settings in code _does not_ delete existing data for them from the database.
+> Filtering out fields from the integrations settings in code _does not_ delete existing data for them from the database.

 ### "Editor Plus" custom role